palobots/palobots.github.com/source/_posts/2013-02-09-peninsula-regional-2012-season.markdown

 categories: FLL Octobots
 ---

-The Octobots (Team #8) competed in the 2012 NorCalFLL Peninsula Regional championships.
+The totally awesome Octobots (Team #8) competed in the 2012 NorCalFLL Peninsula Regional championships.

 <!-- more -->